 Emma has provided both under and postgraduate education on pain management approaches to healthcare professionals since 2007.

 Heather Muncey BA, Dip.
 Grad.
 Phys., MCSP, SRP

 Heather has worked in interdisciplinary pain management since 1989.
 She is experienced in delivering pain management programmes, secondary prevention of pain-associated incapacity for acute recurrent pain, work retention for low back pain and return to work programmes either with individuals or groups.
 She was responsible for introducing use of the bio-psycho-social model in the Musculoskeletal Out Patient Service at the Frenchay Healthcare NHS Trust in Bristol whilst she was Lead Physiotherapist for this service.
-Heather retired in January 2011 from her role as Principle Lead Physiotherapist in the Pain Management Service at the North Bristol NHS Trust but continues to supervise NHS staff in this Specialty.
+Heather retired in January 2011 from her role as Principle Lead Physiotherapist in the Pain Management Service at the North Bristol NHS Trust.

 Heather was the founder of The Physiotherapy Pain Association in 1994 and the first elected Physiotherapist Council member of The British Pain Society (BPS); the British Chapter of the International Association for the Study of Pain.
 She was the Physiotherapist Advisor to the United Kingdom Clinical Standards Advisory Group Report on Pain, 2000.
 She was the Physiotherapy clinical supervisor for two of the four centres in the U.K. Back to Work Studies in 2000 and 2004.
 She has presented extensively at national and international scientific meetings and has published on her area of expertise in specialist texts.
 Heather was awarded Honorary Membership of the BPS in 2010 for her personal contribution to the management of pain and her work for the Society, and was awarded a Fellowship of the Chartered Society of Physiotherapists in 2012.